- II. Applicable Rules and Definitions

 - Providers that receive $200,000 or more annually in funding from the Division of Mental Health for mental health services, or that have a residential or ICG program are required to have their funded mental health services, including residential and ICG programs/services nationally accredited.
 Accreditation may be by one of the following national accreditation entities: The Council; CARF, The Rehabilitation Commission; The Joint Commission; Council on Accreditation of Services for Families and Children; or American Osteopathic Association, Healthcare Facilities Accreditation Program.
 As evidence of the accreditation, Providers will submit to the DHS Bureau of Accreditation, Licensure and Certification a copy of their current accreditation certificate, accreditation report, and all correspondence about corrective actions required to maintain accreditation status.

 - Medicaid Certification

-- Providers delivering services to consumers and receiving funding under this contract must be:
+- Providers delivering community services to consumers and receiving funding under this contract must be:

 - certified under 59 Ill.
 Admin.
 Code 132, and

 - enrolled with the Department of Healthcare and Family Services

 - Providers delivering services to consumers must be Enrolled with the Department of Healthcare and Family Services.